pokt-network/pocket/persistence/README.md

 ### Configuration

-The persistence specific configuration within `config.json` looks like this:
+The persistence-specific configuration within `config.json` looks like this:

 ```
   "persistence": {